Walvis Bay: Education

 Walvis Bay has a number of public (government-run), semi-public, and private schools.
 Among them are Duneside High School, Duinesig Primary School, International School of Walvis Bay, The Dolphin Schools, Alexanders Private School, Kuisebmond Secondary School, Walvis Bay Private School and others.
 A number of kindergartens cater to young children.

 The Namibian Maritime and Fisheries Institute (NAMFI) is a tertiary education institution based in town.
 International University of Management (IUM), Welwitchia Health Training Center and Monitronics Success College both have branches in Walvis Bay.

 Politics

 Walvis Bay is governed by a municipal council that has ten seats.

 Election results

 The 2015 local authority election was won by the SWAPO party which gained eight seats (5,818 votes).
 One seat each was won by the Democratic Turnhalle Alliance (DTA, 565 votes) and the United Democratic Front (UDF, 433 votes).

 The 2020 local authority election was won by the Independent Patriots for Change (IPC), an opposition party formed in August 2020.
 The IPC obtained 5,043 votes and gained four seats.
 SWAPO was the runner-up, obtaining 3,348 votes and gaining three seats.
 One seat each went to the Landless People's Movement (LPM, a new party registered in 2018, 1,207 votes), the local Joint Walvis Bay Residents Association with 945 votes, and the Popular Democratic Movement (PDM, the new name of the DTA) with 658 votes.

+On 28 November 2024, Trevino Forbes of IPC was re-elected as the mayor of Walvis Bay at a special council meeting.